 If you know her, you’ll agree it’s not wise to refuse her.
 When she asks a favor, it’s like the Universe is demanding something from you and resistance proves futile.
-Though she takes up only a tiny amount of physical space with her 4’9″ eighty-seven year old body, she is a force.
+Though she takes up only a tiny amount of physical space with her 4’9″ eighty-seven-year-old body, she is a force.
 She’s outspoken, gregarious, sometimes ornery, and often uncensored.
-Her skin has aged like the best of the aboriginal faces in high-end photography books…where each line tells a story you want to hear.
-Her eyes deep wells.
+Her skin has aged like the best of the aboriginal faces in photography coffee table books where each line tells a story you want to hear — her eyes deep wells.

 Her name is Dot Fisher-Smith.

 I met Dot shortly after meeting my husband twelve years ago.
 Dot and her husband John (now 89 years old) are well loved elders in our small community.
 They are active social justice warriors, steadfast spiritual practitioners, accomplished artists, and genuinely down-to-the-salt-of-the-earth good human beings — wrinkles and all.

 I reconnected with Dot when a friend invited me to attend one of Dot’s retreats.
 I agreed to attend because I was curious.
 Rumor had it that Dot’s retreats, for women only, were unstructured and free-flowing.
 This appealed to me.
 I imagined myself lying in bed for most of the four days with nobody bothering me — no husband, no clients, no phone, no computer.
 I’d read from the stack of books I’ve been dreaming about getting to.

 On the other hand, a circle of unfamiliar women without a purpose signaled danger.
 It triggered my allergy to idle gossip, mindless circular conversations revolving around tedious emotional content, and catty undercurrents of competition.